Weyl formulae for Schr\"odinger operators with critically singular potentials

 By using Corollary \ref{err}, along with the arguments in Section 3, we have the following result on torus. \begin{theorem} If ${\mathbb T}^n=\Rn/{\mathbb Z}^n$ denotes the standard torus with the flat metric and $V\in L^2(M)$, $V^{-}\in{\mathcal K}(M)$, then given \eqref{4.19}, we have

 \end{theorem}

 Note that \eqref{4.28} is a variant of \eqref{1.15} with a stronger condition on the potential $V$.
-The condition $V\in L^2(M)$ arises when we try to get an improvement over the main terms in \eqref{3.1}, which are \eqref{3.12}, \eqref{3.15}, etc. For more details, see \eqref{4.47} in the argument below, and we postpone the proof of the stronger version of \eqref{1.15} to the end of the section.
+The condition $V\in L^2(M)$ arises when we try to get an improvement over the main terms in \eqref{3.1}, which come from applying Lemma~\ref{lemma3.3} before.
+For more details, see Lemma~\ref{lemma4.7} in the argument below, and we postpone the proof of \eqref{1.15} to the end of the section.

 \begin{proof}[Proof of Proposition \ref{torus1} and Theorem \ref{torusthm1}] We shall first give the proof of \eqref{4.28}, then prove \eqref{4.25} by modifying the argument.